-While stockpiles of ore have been accumulating in China over the year in review as a result of the impending ban, once consumed towards the latter part of 2014, NPI production should drop significantly and China's stainless steel producers will have to source its nickel requirements elsewhere.
-This should lead to a more balanced global supply and demand picture, if not eventually leading to a deficit, in turn spurring higher nickel prices.
-We have indeed already seen a significant price increase on our ore products following the imposition of the ban.
+While stockpiles of ore have been accumulating in China over the period in review as a result of the ban, once consumed towards the latter part of 2015, NPI production should drop significantly and China's stainless steel producers will have to source its nickel requirements elsewhere.
+This should lead to a more balanced global supply and demand picture, if not eventually leading to more stable nickel prices.
+We have indeed already seen a significant price increase on our ore products during the 9-month period immediately following the imposition of the ban, although prices decreased significantly afterwards.
 There is much speculation on whether or not the ore ban will continue or eventually be reversed, either in full or in part such that some level of exports would resume.
 Our belief is that much will depend on whether or not the ban will ultimately lead to the construction of processing plants, which is uncertain at this time given the high costs associated with such projects, as well as geopolitical considerations.